nickbrandt/GitLab/doc/ci/yaml/README.md

   rule without `if` or `changes`, always matches, and is always used if reached.
 - If a rule matches and has no `when` defined, the rule uses the `when` defined for the job, which defaults to `on_success` if not defined.
+- You can define `when` once per rule, or once at the job-level, which applies to all rules.
+You can't mix `when` at the job-level with `when` in rules.

 For behavior similar to the [`only`/`except` keywords](#onlyexcept-basic), you can check the value of the `$CI_PIPELINE_SOURCE` variable.